 Will I learn about design and build a portfolio in the Computer Art courses?

 Which course should I take if I want to learn about web design?

 To start learning about web design you can take either Getting Started with Web Languages (SMC-2422), Dreamweaver (SMC-2424), or both.
 If you plan to pursue a career in web design and development—and wish to move into more advanced languages like XML, PHP, CSS, HTML5, MySQL, or into iPad and iPhone App development—you will need to have a working knowledge of basic HTML.
 Dreamweaver is a user-friendly software based on HTML coding which allows you to create websites without actually having to hand-code the HTML.
 It is similar to working with other design programs and a quick way to get started.
 However, you need to have basic knowledge of both Photoshop and Illustrator before taking the course.
 Deciding which course to begin with depends largely on the individual student.
 Are you invested in a career as a web developer?
 Do you want to create iPhone and iPad Apps?
 Are you interested in the back-end development of websites?
 Then start with HTML.
 Are you a designer or artist trying to get an online portfolio together?
 Do you have an aversion to coding?
 Are you a better visual learner?
 Then start with Dreamweaver.

 Which Animation course should I take if I'm a beginner?

-If you are a beginner, consider taking Animation as a Fine Arts Medium (ANC-1022) or Animate Your Stories From Start to Finish (ANC-1027).
+If you are a beginner, consider taking Animation: An Introduction (ANC-1022-A) or Animate Your Stories From Start to Finish (ANC-1027).
 Both courses will introduce you to the basics of animation.
 In these courses you will be hand drawing your animations, cell by cell, and then shooting them in LunchBox pencil test rooms.
 The approach is very similar to that used in early Disney animations and will introduce you to the process of creating animations, from storyboards to final film.